top of page

 Invitation to the Prediabetes Remission study

 Millions are at increased risk of developing metabolic syndromes like prediabetes, type 2 diabetes, prehypertension and hypertension.
 These conditions often cluster together and are associated with an increased risk of cardiovascular disease and other health problems, with significant social bias.
-The research questions include what is the size of the problem and how to make effective remission?
-The first stages, prediabetes and prehypertension can be reversed by lifestyle changes to hinder further development of type 2 diabetes, hypertension and other diseases without symptoms in the beginning.
+The national population health surveys include many types of health problems, while we here concentrate on prediabetes, diabetes and blood pressure, which in the first stages can be reversed by lifestyle changes.
+The prevalence studies are small surveys similar to the national health profiles.
 The 16-week course includes self-monitoring of blood sugar with a glucometer, blood pressure, weight, and self-evaluation of diet and physical activity, is expected to help change prediabetes and prehypertension to normal.
-The prevalence studies document the specific needs for prevention and the implemented effect improvements.
+The prevalence studies can be used to document the specific prevention needs and the implemented improvements.

 The-International-Maritime-Health-Database